 Education and Experience

-- Bachelor’s degree (or equivalent in experience), plus a minimum of two years’ experience working in a Compensation, HR, Finance, HRIS environment or a related field.
+- Bachelor’s degree (or equivalent in experience), plus a minimum of 1 year experience working in a Compensation, HR, Finance, HRIS environment or a related field.

 - Certified Professional (CP) through SHRM Certification desirable

 - Professional in HR (PHR) through HRCI Certification desirable

 - Certified Compensation Professional (CCP) through WorldatWork Certification desirable